ZRTalke/zrtalke.github.io/developer/liquibase-deploy-apex-ords/intro/intro.md

 Using SQLcl Liquibase, you can capture, deploy, and update REST APIs you create with ORDS to other database users or Oracle Databases entirely.

 Oracle REST Data Services is included for free with your Oracle Database.
-You can learn more [HERE](https://www.oracle.com/dk/database/technologies/appdev/rest.html)
+You can learn more: [HERE](https://www.oracle.com/dk/database/technologies/appdev/rest.html)

 ## DevOps & Continuous Integration/Continuous Delivery (CI/CD)